Acoustic Paint: Which Type Makes the Biggest Sound Impact?

 Ceiling Paints

-In the end, the shinier and smoother the paint, the more reflective and sound-diffusing it will be.
-Combining different sheens, like semi-gloss walls with a high-gloss trim or ceiling, helps create an optimal acoustic environment.
-The right paint can make a space sound as good as it looks.
+Overall, the shinier and smoother the paint, the more it reflects and diffuses sound.
+Combining finishes, such as pairing semi-gloss walls with high-gloss trim or ceiling paint, can create an optimal acoustic balance.
+The right mix enhances both style and sound quality.

 Diffusive Paints for Even Sound Distribution